-D If we simplify the system, an Likelihood: The council has no powers to limit applications, Likelihood: increased number of Red particularly during a cost-of-living crisis.
-The recent Green applications/successful claims Impact: simplification of the scheme has already raised the Impact: could have a financial impact on Orange profile of the reduction and increased the number of Yellow the value of the scheme to the Score: Red people entitled to claim however the cost of scheme has Score: district council. not grown beyond forecast expectations.
-Whilst this Green change will make it simpler again for customers to claim, it is not envisaged this change alone will increase the cost of the scheme beyond existing forecasts.
+D If we simplify the system, an increased number of applications/successful claims could have a financial impact on the value of the scheme to the district council.
+Likelihood: Red Impact: Orange Score: Red The council has no powers to limit applications, particularly during a cost-of-living crisis.
+The recent simplification of the scheme has already raised the profile of the reduction and increased the number of people entitled to claim however the cost of scheme has not grown beyond forecast expectations.
+Whilst this change will make it simpler again for customers to claim, it is not envisaged this change alone will increase the cost of the scheme beyond existing forecasts.
+Likelihood: Green Impact: Yellow Score: Green Γ Background documents Appendix 1 The customer journey Appendix 2 Equality impact Assessment

-Background documents

-Appendix 1 The customer journey Appendix 2 Equality impact Assessment